michaelelrom/community/README.md

 # Community

 Welcome to the Itential Community repository.
 Here you will find content that can be imported into your Itential products such as IAP (Itential Automation Platform) and IAG (Itential Automation Gateway).
+The content is meant to be used as examples for your use cases.
+Feel free to sanitize and contribute back following our [contribution guide][contributing.md].

 ## Getting started